-The American College of Sports Medicine (ACSM) recommends that if you are training for maximum strength and power, you should rest between three to five minutes between sets.
-For muscle growth, rest between one to two minutes.
-(1) But are these guidelines still up-to-date based on current research that may challenge common claims about rest periods and weight lifting?
+The American College of Sports Medicine (ACSM) recommends that if you are training for maximum strength and power, you should rest between 3 to 5 minutes between sets.
+For muscle growth, rest between 1 to 2 minutes.
+But sometimes, that might not be enough.
+Research shows that resting longer than one minute might be better, especially if you’re lifting heavy.

 Rest interval for muscle growth

-A 2017 systematic review by Grgic et al. found that resting for 60 seconds or less have similar benefits at resting for more than 60 seconds.
-However, resting longer than a minute can be “advantageous” because this allows you to pump more iron or complete a desired number of reps to sustain training volume.
-(5)
+A 2017 systematic review found that resting for 60 seconds or less have similar benefits at resting for more than 60 seconds.
+However, resting longer than a minute can be “advantageous” because this allows you to pump more iron or complete a desired number of reps to sustain training volume, just like in the previous study on older, obese adults.

 Among the six included studies, five of them involved untrained subjects while the remaining one involved experienced weightlifters with a total of 97 men and 18 women.
 Short-duration rest periods were between 20 to 60 seconds, and long-duration periods were 80 seconds to six minutes.
 The studies lasted an average of a bit more than eight weeks where the subjects trained two to three days a week with a blend of single-joint and multi-joint training.
 None of the them had the subjects train at high intensities.